Best Permanent Outdoor Christmas Lights 2026

 2. Govee Permanent Outdoor Lights 2 — Best Value Premium

-The spec sheet lists 100 scene modes here — actually more presets than the Pro — spanning Halloween, Thanksgiving, Christmas, New Year's, and countless everyday looks.
-Reviewers report the app-driven scene switching and scheduling behave the same as on the flagship, and the DIY editor lets you build custom patterns node by node for gradients and chases that read cleanly from the street.
+The scene count actually goes up.
+The spec sheet lists 100 modes here against the Pro's 75, spanning Halloween, Thanksgiving, Christmas, New Year's and a stack of everyday looks, and reviewers report scene switching and scheduling behave exactly as they do on the flagship.
+The DIY editor builds patterns node by node, so a custom gradient or chase still reads cleanly from the street.

 Pros: